 Learning Process Design Elements for Adult Learners (Figure 4)

 Learner engagement in the workplace continues to be a challenge in many organizations.
-And with external pressures from market demands force organizations to keep up with digital transformation, companies are equally facing internal challenges addressing the resulting skills gap in their workforce, and providing much needed effective training opportunities, as a means to develop, maintain and even attract new talent.
+And with external pressures from market demands forcing organizations to keep up with the digital transformation, companies are equally facing internal challenges addressing the resulting skills gap in their workforce, and providing much needed effective training opportunities, as a means to develop, maintain and even attract new talent.

-Corporate learning therefore plays a greater role in organizational strategy where L&D professionals are held responsible for being able to demonstrate the impact of their initiatives.
+Corporate learning, therefore, plays a greater role in organizational strategy where L&D professionals are held responsible for being able to demonstrate the impact of their initiatives.

 Going back to Malcolm Knowles’ adult learning theory you can create training experiences that will enhance the learning of participants.
 When adults participate in a positive learning experience that follows the assumptions and principles of andragogy, they are more likely to be more engaged, retain what they have learned, and apply it in the workplace.

 If you’re looking for more expert advice and how-to content on adult education, andragogy, and fostering employee engagement with your courses and training programs, here’s what our eLearning experts have put together for you: